ahlstromcj/seq66/README.md

         *   Fixed harmonic transposition settings.
         *   Can now read MIDI files that are readable, but not writable, and disable File / Save as needed.
+        *   Added hjkl arrow keys to seqroll and perfroll.
+Why?
+We have a Microsoft Arc keyboard with all the arrows on one small button.
+        *   Fixed the Mixolydian mode scale.
+Oops.
+        *   The pattern editor time, roll, data, and event frames line up.
+        *   More work on pattern-editor in tab.
+More to come.
     *   Version 0.95.1:
         *   Added 'auto' option to song-start-mode setting.
         *   Added missing harmonic-transposition option to the pattern editor.